 Happy, healthy kids need at least 60 minutes of physical activity every day, according to the American Institute for Cancer Research.

 From your child’s coordination and muscle development to ensuring he or she stays a healthy weight later in life, daily exercise is essential, says Whittney Thoman, a senior exercise physiologist in MD Anderson’s Cancer Prevention Center.
-It also will help set the foundation to make exercise a lifelong habit.
-As an adult, 150 minutes of moderate physical activity a week can help you reap the benefits of exercise and lower your cancer risk.

 Turn chores into challenges.
 Household chores are a great way to get your kids up and moving.
 Ask them how fast they can clean up their room, or if they think they can collect all the trash in the house in less than a minute, Thoman says.
 “Kids really respond to games and challenges,” she says.
 Turning every day activities into contests and games makes them more engaging and less like chores.